SkyTruth/CrowdProjects/Data/FrackFinder/PA/README.md

 2. Transform Data
 -----------------

-Since all tasks were only completed in one location, the data can be combined, however we want to be able to know where each task came from, so first we have to add a `ST_source` field.
+Since all tasks were only completed in one location the data can be combined, however we want to be able to know where each task came from so a classification was added in the `ST_source` field.

 >       $ ~/GitHub/CrowdProjects/bin/editJSON.py \
 >           -a ST_source=public Transformations_and_QAQC/Tadpole/tasks/public/task.json \